pluralsh/plural-artifacts/airbyte/plural/docs/bring-your-own-db.md

 ### redeploy

-From there, you should be able to run `plural build && plural deploy --commit "using existing postgres instance"` to use the managed sql instance
+From there, you should be able to run `plural build --only airbyte && plural deploy --commit "using existing postgres instance"` to use the managed sql instance